 Pro Good camera

-HTC has tweaked their 'ultrapixel' idea - this time they've gone with a 12MP sensor with large pixels (not as large at the 4MP camera in the M7 and M8, but considerably larger than the M9's 20MP shooter).
+HTC has tweaked their 'ultrapixel' idea - this time they've gone with a 12MP sensor with large pixels (although they aren't as large at the 4MP camera in the M7 and M8, but considerably larger than the M9's 20MP shooter).

 Colors can be muted in daylight shots, but the HTC 10 nails lowlight shots.
 No doubt the OIS and laser-assisted focusing helps here.

 Pro Really good screen quality

 HTC uses the newest IPS LCD 5 display, which can produce very similar saturated colors that you'd find on Amoled panels, or in the settings you can change it to be more realistic looking - like a traditional LCD panel.
 The screen also responds faster than any other display out there, however this has never been a problem before.